Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Nonpositively curved Kähler manifolds containing submanifolds with

-With these notations in mind, let us now turn to the proof of the Proposition: \begin{proof}[Proof of Proposition \ref{prop_kahlerneg}] The holomorphic sectional curvature of $V$ is less than or equal to the one of $M$ restricted to the tangent bundle of $V$, therefore, it is nonpositive.
+Before proving the proposition, we state our curvature conventions.
+On a Riemannian manifold $(M,g)$, we define: Thus $(M,g)$ has nonpositive sectional curvature if and only $R(X,Y,X,Y)\le 0$ for all vectors fields $X,Y$ of $M$.
+Accordingly, if $(f_1,\dots,f_n)$ is an orthonormal basis of $T_xM$, the Ricci curvature of $M$ at $x$ is defined by With these conventions in mind, let us now turn to the proof of the Proposition. \begin{proof}[Proof of Proposition \ref{prop_kahlerneg}] The holomorphic sectional curvature of $V$ is less than or equal to that of $M$ restricted to the tangent bundle of $V$ \cite[chapter IX, proposition 9.2]{kobayashiFoundationsDifferentialGeometry1996}, therefore, it is nonpositive.
 By \cite[remark 2.8]{diverioKobayashiHyperbolicityNegativity2022}, in the case of a compact Kähler manifold, the non-positivity of the holomorphic sectional curvature implies the non-positivity of the scalar curvature, and the total scalar curvature (i.e. the integral of the scalar curvature) is zero if the Chern class $c_1(TV)$ of $V$ is zero.
 Therefore, the scalar curvature of $V$ is identically zero.
-From \cite[proposition 2.9]{diverioKobayashiHyperbolicityNegativity2022}, we deduce that the holomorphic sectional curvature of $V$ is identically zero.
+Using \cite[proposition 2.9]{diverioKobayashiHyperbolicityNegativity2022}, we see that if at some point of $V$ there was a tangent vector with negative holomorphic sectional curvature, then the scalar curvature of $V$ would also be negative at this point, which is not the case.
+We deduce that the holomorphic sectional curvature of $V$ is identically zero.
 Because the latter determines the sectional curvature of $V$ \cite[chapter IX, proposition 7.1]{kobayashiFoundationsDifferentialGeometry1996}, we deduce that the metric $g$ restricted to $V$ is flat.
 The holomorphic sectional curvature of $V$ also bounds from below the holomorphic sectional curvature of $M$ restricted to the tangent bundle of $V$, so the latter is identically zero.
 From \cite[chapter IX, proposition 9.2]{kobayashiFoundationsDifferentialGeometry1996}, we deduce that the second fundamental form of $V$ is zero, thus that $V$ is totally geodesic.